databasekid/MDB-Atlas-Workshop/README.md

 MongoDB and MongoDB Atlas.
 However, the general focus will be on utilizing the capabilities of MongoDB Atlas.
 The exercises will include basic query capabilities, introduction to the aggregation framework, query optimization, and schema validation through the use of MongoDB Compass.
-The exercises will then transition into building applications using MongoDB Stitch through the use of [Stitch Functions](https://docs.mongodb.com/stitch/functions/) and [Stitch Triggers](https://docs.mongodb.com/stitch/triggers/).
 Finally, the workshop will conclude with a set of exercises to introduce the user to MongoDB Charts.

 ### Required Prerequisites